koseiohara/mim35ko/README.md

 # MIM version0.35ko

-Original version of MIM v0.35 : https://github.com/mim-proj/mim/tags
+This version is based on MIM v0.35 provided by Yuki Kanno (https://github.com/mim-proj/mim/tags  ) and modified by Kosei Ohara.
-This version is modified by Kosei Ohara to use MIM easily.
+Itis easier to read namelist in this version than the original one.

 ## Features
 - Namelist is read from files
 - NaN is detected before output
 - Program do not stop by too many warns
 - Usage of Makefile is slightly changed